-That probably seems surprising to anyone who thinks their feelings will be what make their lives.
+That probably seems surprising to anyone who thinks their feelings will be what makes their lives.

-Sometimes, these benchmarks are a job, or a certain income.
+Sometimes, these benchmarks are a job or relationship.
 Sometimes, they are looking or dressing a certain way.
 Sometimes, they are falling within a certain social standing with others.
 No matter what, every single person has a series of ideas in their head that they need to remain static if they want to feel as though they are doing alright in life.

 This is the crux of self-sabotage: whatever is unfamiliar is also uncomfortable.
 Whatever is uncomfortable triggers our survival instincts.
 Whatever triggers our survival instincts inevitably becomes the enemy.